ENIGMA-infra/ENIGMA-Tremor/README.md

-# Welcome to the ENIGMA-Tremo Repository!
+# Welcome to the ENIGMA-Tremor Repository!

 The ENIGMA-Tremor Working Group is one of the newest working groups, focused on essential tremor!